 Upgrades to the shack continue with the addition of QRO capabilities provided by a Henry 2K-3, a Kenwood TL-922A and Big Bertha, a homebrew 2X 3-500Z originally built by Tom W5QI and friends.
 Thank you Tom, for all your expert advice, in the modifications and the rewiring of the power supply and mods to the RF deck.

-The rig here in the shack now is a Kenwood TS-2000.
-My well used Kenwood TS-140S is in the mobile.
+The rig here in the shack now is a Kenwood TS-2000 with a TS-B2000 is in the mobile.

 Antennas here at present are a home made fan dipole on 40/80M at 30', a 5 elem.
 10M Hy-Gain LJ-105 at 34 ft. and a rotatable dipole for 10/15/20M at 37'.
 The KLM KT-34XA long heavy will go back up again on a new tower at 50' or 60' sooner or later too.

-Below left is the amp affectionately known as "Big Bertha", my home brew amp, used on 80 and 40M, at home under the workbench.
-On the right is my vintage Henry 2K-3 which also runs a pair of 3-500Z's for 80 -10M.
+Below is the amp affectionately known as "Big Bertha", a home brew amp, used on 80 and 40M, at home under my workbench.
+For the upper bands I use a vintage Henry 2K-3 which also runs a pair of 3-500Z's for 80 -10M.
 A Kenwood TL-922A is in the rack (above) as a backup amp.

 Here is the homebrew with the RF deck slid out the rear for easy access.
 Below that is the heavy duty 4400V power supply with the RF deck removed.
 The single filter capacitor (upper left) is a huge Russian K75-40, a 60uF 5kV.
 PS transformer is out of a Harris transmitter.